-WP Coordinator – Ashleigh Hope
+Widening Participation Coordinator – Ashleigh Hope

 The widening participation coordinator works with the student organisers to organise their contracts and pay and assist them with PASS publicity and events.

-Take a look at how PASS has developed over the years in our PASS Newsletter Archive
+Take a look at how PASS has developed over the years in our PASS Newsletter archive

 This page is maintained by the Widening Participation team